nahid/apify/docs/API-Tester-Documentation.md

 }
 ```

+This assertion passes if the API returns a status code that exactly matches the expected value.
+You can use variables in the `ExpectedValue` field, e.g., `"ExpectedValue": "{{expectedStatus}}"`.

 ### Contains Property

-Validates that a JSON response contains a specific property:
+Validates that a JSON response contains a specific property at any level in the hierarchy.

 ```json
 {